kavithatamilarasan07/daily-reflection-decision-tree/README.md

 ## Use of AI & Guardrails

-During the development of this assignment, AI tools such as ChatGPT were used for:

-* Idea generation
-* Structuring the decision tree
-* Understanding the basic concepts of Desicion Tree structure

-## Guardrails Applied

 - Verified AI-generated outputs
 - Modified responses to ensure logical consistency
 - Avoided generic or unrealistic suggestions